 Extended maternity leave can make female workers worry about advancement opportunities, being replaced or losing job skills.
 Some businesses may even hesitate to hire female workers due to concerns about costs and longer leave.

-"Businesses will also bear financial and human resource burdens.
-Although maternity benefits are paid by the social insurance fund, businesses are still under pressure to rearrange labor to compensate for people taking longer leave.
+"Enterprises will also bear financial and human resource burdens.
+Although maternity allowances are paid by the social insurance fund, businesses are still under pressure to rearrange labor to compensate for people taking longer leave.

 This is especially difficult for small businesses with few backup staff.
-In addition, if there is no plan to recruit or train temporary replacements, work can be delayed," said Mr. Phuong.
+In addition, if there is no plan to recruit or train temporary replacements, work can be delayed," Mr. Phuong said.

 Talking to Tuoi Tre, Dr. Pham Quang Nhat, a family planning expert, said: "Women are given 6 months of maternity leave, but many do not take enough time due to economic pressure in the family.
-Taking too long a leave will cause them to fear losing their jobs.
+Taking too long a leave will cause fear of losing their job.

 Mr. Phuong said that the proposal of the Ministry of Health is humane, contributing to improving population quality and protecting the health of mothers and children.